Eigenvalue and Eigenvector

 Some important properties of eigenvalue, eigenvectors and characteristic equation are:

-• The geometric multiplicity of Eigen Value and Eigen Vectoris the number of linearly independent eigenvectors that can be associated withEigen Value and Eigen Vector.
+- The geometric multiplicity of is the number of linearly independent eigenvectors that can be associated with.
 For any eigenvalue, the geometric multiplicity is always at least one.
 Geometric multiplicity never exceeds algebraic multiplicity.

 Example:

-Matrix Eigen Value and Eigen Vectorhas characteristic polynomial Eigen Value and Eigen Vectorthus the eigenvalue is 6 with algebraic multiplicity of 2.
-There is only one linearly independent eigenvectorEigen Value and Eigen Vector, thus the geometric multiplicity is 1.
+Matrix has characteristic polynomial thus the eigenvalue is 6 with algebraic multiplicity of 2.
+There is only one linearly independent eigenvector, thus the geometric multiplicity is 1.

-• If a square matrix Eigen Value and Eigen Vectorhas fewer than Eigen Value and Eigen Vectorlinearly independent eigenvector, then matrix Eigen Value and Eigen Vectoris called defective matrix.
+- If a square matrix has fewer than linearly independent eigenvector, then matrix is called defective matrix.
 Defective matrix is not diagonalizable.

-• If all eigenvalues of symmetric matrix Eigen Value and Eigen Vectorare distinct (all eigenvalues are simple), then matrix Eigen Value and Eigen Vector can be transformed into a diagonal matrix.
+- If all eigenvalues of symmetric matrix are distinct (all eigenvalues are simple), then matrix can be transformed into a diagonal matrix.
 Furthermore, the eigenvectors are orthogonal.

 Interactive Eigenvalue and eigen vectors below are useful to compute general square matrix.
 You can select from the matrix example and click 'Compute Eigenvalues and Eigenvectors' button.
 This is a working progress, thus the result are not perfect yet, sometimes it would still produce inaccurate results.